loumonthjack/ai-agent-frontend/README.md

-# AI Agent Frontend
+# Admin Agent Frontend

-A modern React frontend for the AI Agent application that allows users to generate full-stack applications through natural language prompts.
+A modern React frontend for the Admin Agent application that allows users to generate full-stack applications through natural language prompts.

 ## Features